aquariumbio/aquarium/doc/API.md

 ## user

-# Appendix 2: Connecting to the API Various Languages
+# Appendix 2: Connecting to the API via various languages

 ## Ruby